patrikduch/backend-test/README.md

 * Implement caching via Redis for results of your newly created query.
 * Make sure that cache is invalidated on time and endpoint does not return stale results.
 * Try adding caching in a way that would minimize the amount of change in the existing code.

+**Important** "Patrik Duch": "Invalidation is in place by expiration period."

 ## What we expect from you